rorycockshaw/VPREMOON/README.md

 # VPREMOON

+## Very Preliminary REference model for the MOON

 Density, P wave and S wave variation through the moon in a simple Python model.

 The data is all stored in the moondata.txt file.
 Download this and make sure the strdata = open("...""